TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Database.rst

   The chosen categories, for category-type Collections.

+.. index:: Tables; sys_file_storage
 .. _fal-architecture-database-sys-file-storage:

 sys\_file\_storage
 ==================

-This table is used to store the Storages available in the installation.
+This table is used to store the storages available in the installation.
 The most important fields are:

 driver
   The type of Driver used for the storage.

 configuration
-  The Storage configuration with regards to its Driver.
+  The storage configuration with regards to its Driver.
 This is a :ref:`FlexForm field <t3tca:columns-flex>` and the current options depend on the selected Driver.

+.. index:: Tables; sys_filemounts
 .. _fal-architecture-database-sys-filemounts:

 sys\_filemounts
 ===============

-File Mounts are not specifically part of the FAL (they existed long before), but their definition is based on Storages.
-Each File Mount is related to a specific storage.
+File mounts are not specifically part of the FAL (they existed long before), but their definition is based on storages.
+Each file mount is related to a specific storage.
 The most important fields are:

 base